The fact that your hot water heater is not working well is very frustrating

 • It is far beyond its warranty date.

-Now that we’ve identified the symptoms of a bad water heater let’s go further to see why your hot water heater is not working as it used to.
+Now that we’ve identified the symptoms of a bad water heater let’s go further to see why your hot water not working as it used to.
 The water heater like most other appliances in your home requires proper maintenance, and because of our busy schedules and responsibilities, we often forget to get it checked out every once in a while.
 Proper maintenance is the only way your tank will last beyond its warranty, and most water heaters have a warranty of 5-10 years.
 To get your water heater tank to last you a long time here are a few things you need to watch out for.

 Here’s why your hot water heater not working.

 Like mentioned earlier poor maintenance leads to a bad water heater.
 Hence it is important to get someone to check it out from time to time.
 Most people just buy water heaters and ignore it for the first few years, and this takes a toll on it.
 Leaks, corrosion, rusting, or even growths can develop outside the tank which may lead to internal damages and slowly your water heater may neither produce hot water nor clean water.

 Also to prevent overworking of the heater, in case you or your family is going on a vacation, you will need to turn off the water heater or reduce its temperature settings.
 This is done so that it doesn’t keep pumping hot water when you are away and with no one to make use of it; it may develop some glitches.

 A water heater is made up of two important pipes.
 One that brings the water into it (cold water supply) and the other that gives out heated water.
 Now the water that comes into the tank is filled with little debris, sand or sediments that over time accumulates at the bottom of the water heater.